 The pack frame designed for movement

-1. Lighter- at 1.9 to 4.5 oz the Klymit Air Beam is a fraction of the weight of most pack support systems
+1. Lighter- at 3.2 oz the Klymit Air Beam is a fraction of the weight of most pack support systems

 2. Stiffer- by utilizing our proven lightweight fabrics we can achieve incredibly strong structures supported by pressurized air